Judith Alice Clark: Weather Underground

 Clark participated in the Days of Rage in Chicago in 1969.
 She was arrested alongside other Weather Underground activists including Kathy Boudin and went underground to evade the charges against her.
 The following year, the FBI apprehended her in a movie theater in Manhattan, New York City.
 After serving her sentence, (Note: The New York Times reported her sentence as 18 months in 1983 and 9 months in 2012.)
-After her release, Clark worked at a bookshop and co-founded the May 19th Communist Organization (M19) with Boudin, Linda Evans and David Gilbert.
+Clark worked at a bookshop and co-founded the May 19th Communist Organization (M19) with Boudin, Linda Evans, and David Gilbert.
 She was kept under surveillance and in 1972 her apartment was illegally searched three times by the FBI.

 Two months after her release, there was a prison uprising at Attica.
 In its wake, Clark was one of the founders of The Midnight Special, a newspaper affiliated with the National Lawyers Guild.
 Clark was also a member of the Women's Bail Fund and worked in support of political prisoners.
 Clark decided she wanted to have a child as a lesbian and asked Alan Berkman to be the sperm donor.
 She gave birth to Harriet Josina Clark on November 13, 1980.